kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 [Pia](Pia-Overview) > [Protocols](Pia-Protocols) > Station Protocol
 ---

 This protocol is used in LDN mode.
-All messages seem to be encoded with little endian byte order.
+Unless specified otherwise, the messages in this protocol are encoded with little endian byte order.

 | Message Type | Description |
 | --- | --- |